 That is why I generally recommend starting with finding the optimal smart hub FIRST, if you have the choice (and haven’t gone too far down one particular rabbit hole).

 Step 1: You need to find the right Smart Hub, first.

 The basis of a solid smart home is the network that you use to communicate between devices.
-With the number of devices growing everyday, the complexity can be overwhelming.
-Understanding the basics of what gadgets use which “protocol” is important.
+With the number of smart home device growing every day, the complexity can be overwhelming.
+Understanding the basics of what a smart device uses and which “protocol” is important.

 The following is some of our best resource articles covering the top hubs: